warchimede/notebook/software-architect.md

 # Software Architect

-> Les organisations qui conçoivent des systèmes [...] sont contraintes de produire des designs qui sont des copies de la structure de communication de leur organisation. -- Melvin Conway
+> Organizations, who design systems, are constrained to produce designs which are copies of the communication structures of these organizations. -- Melvin Conway's law

 ## Notes